acmbpdc/openlib.cs/README.md

 ## Contributing

-Please kindly see the [guidelines](CONTRIBUTING.md) before contributing to this repo.
+* Kindly see the [guidelines](CONTRIBUTING.md) before contributing to this repo.

-You can also contribute by sharing! :relaxed:
+* You can also contribute by sharing! :relaxed:

-Share this list with your batchmates, friends or anyone just interested in Computer Science! :hearts:
+* Share this list with your batchmates, friends or anyone just interested in Computer Science! :hearts:

-By connecting more people with information, you are doing everyone a HUGE favor.
+* By connecting more people with information, you are doing everyone a HUGE favor.